On-The-Fly Calibration: Goals of the system

 The main goals behind the implementation of the OTFC system are to take advantage of better calibration files and the much smaller storage area required if only raw files are kept in the archives.
-The system can also offer more calibration steps than were available when the data was first released and can implement improved pipeline software.

 Currently, for example, HST data are calibrated as they are received at the STScI.
 Raw and calibrated data are stored in the HST archive (DADS).
 Frequently, users must recalibrate the data at their home sites to take advantage of better calibration files or software.
 A large fraction (over 90%) of the calibrated data in the HST archive could be improved by recalibration, although the improvements are not always significant.
 In the past, instruments that undergo evolution of calibration files or calibration software often required users to carry out their own recalibrations at their home sites.
 With OTFC, the HST data archives carry out the recalibration.